edespino/cloudberry-site/docs/sql-stmts/drop-protocol.md

 Dropping a data access protocol, does not drop the protocol's call handlers.
 You must drop these functions manually.

-Be sure to remove any shared libraries that were used by the protocol from the Cloudberry Database hosts.
+Be sure to remove any shared libraries that were used by the protocol from the Apache Cloudberry hosts.

 ## Compatibility

-`DROP PROTOCOL` is a Cloudberry Database extension.
+`DROP PROTOCOL` is a Apache Cloudberry extension.

 ## See also